yssarma/sanskrit-notes/README.md

 ## 2. Introduction to Sanskrit Vyakaram.

+Samskrutam is a well structed language which is the mother of all languages of the world.
+This is the only language in the world which is having "root" as the base, i.e. Dhatu.
+In this language, there are more than 2000 Dhatus from which the words Subhantam and Tingantam are generated.
+In this language only these two types of words are there.
+It has a maximum of 63 letters as varnamala based on Maheswar Sutras which are also called as Pratyahaara Sutras.
+This is the same language for vedic and non-vedic versions.

+### DHATUMOOLAMIDHAM SAMSKRUTAM.
+THE BASIS OF ANY LANGUAGE IS VYAKARANAM.
+So much so for Samskrutam too.
+Maharshi Panini (2900 B.C.) had restructed the sanskrit language with the help of 5 books written by him.
+The group of books are called by a name Upadesaha.
+They are
+1. SUTRAPATAHA
+2. DHATUPATAHA
+3. GANAPATAHA
+4. UNADIKOSHAYA
+5. LINGANUSASANAM

+## 3. Reference Books with respects to the authors and publishers (with their SOWJANYAM)
+1. Books from Samskruta Bharati
+2. Books from Chowkamba SwaraBharati Publishers
+3. Books from Sri Krishnanda Mutt
+4. Books from Ramlal Kapoor Trust
+5. Other textbooks and Sanskrit Koshas.

 | S. No  | Name of File | No. of Pages | Language | Link
 | ------------- | ------------- | ------------- | ------------- | ------------- |